DJDanl/cpp-docs.pt-br/docs/standard-library/set-class.md

 ### <a name="remarks"></a>Comentários

-Um tipo `reverse_iterator` é usado para iterar pelo set em ordem inversa.
+Um tipo `reverse_iterator` é usado para iterar por meio do conjunto em ordem inversa.

 ### <a name="example"></a>Exemplo